 28. Press the sides of the hat around the top arm of your star so that it is covered.

 29. Roll a thick snack of white clay that is about twice as long as the bottom edge of the hat.
 Round both ends.

 30. Lay this snake across the seam between the face and hat to form a brim.
-Curl the ends in toward the center and press in place (see photo above).
+Curl the ends in toward the center and press them in place (see photo above).